wngmngx/CHARM/README.md

 ## CHARM_analysis

-CHARM_analysis holds the python/R notebooks used in the analysis of the project.
+CHARM_analysis contains the Python and R notebooks used to generate the manuscript’s results and figures.
+Each notebook documents, step by step, how outputs from CHARM_preprocess_pipeline are imported by modality, quality-controlled, and analyzed, and how these analyses produce the statistics and visualizations reported in the main text and Supplementary Information.